Understand that mechanical or electrical work done is equal to the energy transferred

 Worked Examples

-A student pushes a 15 kg crate across a floor with a constant horizontal force of 60 N over a distance of 5 m.
-Calculate the work done.
+A student pushes a 15 kg crate across a smooth floor with a constant horizontal force of 60 N over a distance of 5 m.

 Solution:

-The work done on the crate is 300 J, which means 300 J of kinetic energy has been transferred to the crate (ignoring friction).
+The work is positive, so 300 J of kinetic energy is transferred to the crate.

 Solution:

-The battery supplies 4320 J of energy to the lamp.
+The battery transfers 4320 J of energy to the lamp.

 Common Misconceptions